mkruhliy/map_movies/README.md

 Input YEAR, LATITUDE, LONGTITUDE and PATH TO DATASET
 ![alt text](https://github.com/mkruhliy/map_movies/blob/main/run1.png?raw=true)
 ## Layers
-Map does have three layers: 10 movies filmed in the near area, movies filmed in the exact year and the actual map You can choose between those right above
+Map does have three layers: 10 movies filmed in the near area, ALL movies filmed in the exact year and the actual map You can choose between those right above
 ![alt text](https://github.com/mkruhliy/map_movies/blob/main/example1.png?raw=true)
 Here how it works